andy-maier/immutable-views/docs/usage.rst

 classes).

-Note that the immutability of the view objects only applies to the view object itself and to its underlying collection, but not to the items in the unerlying collection.
+Note that the immutability of the view objects only applies to the view object itself and to its underlying collection, but not to the items in the underlying collection.
 So if the underlying collection contains mutable objects, they will still be mutable when accessed through the view objects.